Skip to main content

 xP&A defines the natural way to look at business by harmonising three key planning processes vertically and horizontally as a single continuous process: strategic planning, FP&A, and operational planning and forecasting.

-XP&A means aligning business goals between different functions with the integration of people, technology, and strategy.
+xP&A means aligning business goals between different functions with the integration of people, technology, and strategy.

 “Taking the step from FP&A to xP&A requires a combination of several factors”, summarised in our meeting with Stanislas Stoyanov, Director of Finance at Oriflame cosmetics.